Skip to content

 • Request Headers: Authorization=Bearer <API Key>

-After configuration, save and enable it, then return to the client homepage to select this MCP service.
+After completing the configuration, save and enable it, then return to the client homepage and select this MCP service.

 OpenClaw